md-akhi/SHDateTime-js/docs/en/set-minutes.md

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date.
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the updated date.

 # Description